libdebug/libdebug/docs/source/catch_signals.rst

 Note: You cannot catch **SIGSTOP**, **SIGTRAP**, and **SIGKILL**.

-These signals are internally used by the ptrace and the debugger, or are enforced by the kernel to be passed directly to the child process without the possibility of being caught.
+These signals are internally used by ptrace and the debugger, or are enforced by the kernel to be passed directly to the child process without the possibility of being caught.

 Just like with syscalls, there can be at most one user-defined catcher for each signal.